The Illusion of Collusion: Introduction

-The general question we pose in this paper is whether, absent any information whatsoever about the strategic interaction they are engaged in, competing bandit algorithms will converge to collusive outcomes, a phenomenon we term naive algorithmic collusion, and if so, under what conditions.
-We investigate this question in a well-known stylized setting of strategic interaction (the Prisoner’s Dilemma), which is the canonical model of pricing competition and has been used to describe other economic environments, such as advertising \citep{liu_when_2018}.
-The game is played between agents who use one of a set of “textbook” bandit learning algorithms.
-As a result, the agents have no knowledge that strategic interaction affects their payoffs and are unaware of the choices and outcomes of their competitors (e.g., competing prices).
-Thus, the bandit algorithms learn (and use policies) based purely on their own individual action and payoff histories.
+This paper's central question is: when will competing algorithms converge to (seemingly) collusive outcomes, absent any information whatsoever about the strategic interaction in which they are engaged?
+We call this \textit{naive algorithmic collusion}.
+We investigate this question using the Prisoner’s Dilemma as our setting for strategic interaction.
+We study the repeated play of this game between agents who use textbook \textit{bandit learning algorithms}, which do not take into account the choices and outcomes of their competitors (e.g., competing prices) but instead learn and act based solely on their own individual action and payoff histories.

+Multi-armed bandit (or simply \emph{bandit}) learning approaches are especially well-suited to answer our question because these are the canonical methods for solving \textit{online learning} problems.
+These decision-making problems involve choosing from a set of actions whose outcomes are uncertain.
+The choice of action generates another sample to learn about the action's reward distribution, but the choice incurs some penalty or reward.
+Exploration and exploitation of information must therefore be balanced.
+These algorithms often directly update their estimates of the value of each available action from each reward signal received, and then incorporate these new value estimates into the subsequent choice of action.
+Bandit algorithms are used frequently in practice because their ``textbook'' code is interpretable and widely available, because they need minimal parameterization, and because they are remarkably effective despite their simplicity \citep{Sutton1998}.

-Our central finding is that naive algorithmic collusion is not unusual, and its emergence depends quite starkly on the extent of randomness in the learning policies used by the competing algorithms.
-In our setting, naive algorithmic collusion always emerges when competing symmetric agents both use a deterministic bandit learning algorithm, but never emerges (in the long run) when they both use a specific standard kind of widely studied nondeterministic bandit learning algorithm (namely, the epsilon-greedy algorithm without epsilon decay).
-In practice, symmetry may not hold, but we should note that this model captures the increasingly common situation of the same pricing algorithm being purchased by many firms from one distributor, such as that in forms of hub-and-spoke collusion \citep{bortolotti2023algorithmic}.
-Furthermore, if a firm simply codes up a textbook algorithm, there is a non-trivial chance that they would code up the same method, since there are not many to choose from.
+Our central finding is that the emergence of naive algorithmic collusion is quite common but depends starkly on the degree of randomness in the learning policies incorporated by the algorithms.
+Naive algorithmic collusion \textit{always} emerges when competing symmetric agents both use a deterministic bandit learning algorithm, but \textit{never} emerges in the long-run when both agents use a broad class of non-deterministic bandit learning algorithms, including the widely used epsilon-greedy algorithm without epsilon decay.